 It’s also a great solution for small businesses that can’t afford to have a part or full-time employee and only need someone to help occasionally or only a few hours a month.

 You can learn more about figuring out your ideal client here.

 Do only online businesses hire Virtual Assistants?

 Nope!
-Although online businesses in general use VA’s more than offline businesses, it’s becoming more and more popular for brick and mortar businesses to hire virtual professionals.
-In fact, I’ve had three local businesses inquire about working with me.
+Although online businesses, in general, use VA’s more than offline businesses, it’s becoming more and more popular for brick and mortar businesses to hire virtual professionals.